barbarabodinier/sharp/cran-comments.md

           man/DBSCANClustering.Rd
           man/HierarchicalClustering.Rd
           man/PAMClustering.Rd
-    Status: 503
+    Status: 403
-    Message: Service Unavailable
+    Message: Forbidden

 * These URLs have been checked and are correct.
+I also had this note with the previous version of sharp (1.3.0).

 Package suggested but not available for checking: 'rCOSA'